xR4YM0ND/Aged/Known_Bugs.md

 - add hoe in github readme (3.Item (5 different not 4 different, you forgot the hoe))
 - clicking in sub categorys on the name (upper left) takes you back to the main levelz screen (same as pressing "E")
 - mining locked xp blocks (like calcite coal ore), they don't drop items but xp
+- Sometimes the Level before the name (over the player) is 0

+### JobsAddon
+- Fisher Job not working in Aged Modpack (maybe Gofish mod incompat?)

 ### TieredZ
 - Items (Swords/Axes/..) that are placed in item frames on generation (BetterDungeons / BetterDesertTemples / ..) are vanilla , they dont have tiers - Done
 - same for armor in armor stands on generation - Done
 - Extra slot in Anvil (Addition Slot -> items for rarity that get used once when place in (1 item always makes rare on upgrade, other always epic, etc..))
 - TieredZ aint working with Crafting Rock
-- Shields don't get modifiers
+- Wooden shield don't get modifiers
 - if inventory is full you can see the output modifiers of items before crafting (https://discord.com/channels/745451299713056791/745454651536834630/1108890383594836012)

 ### ToolTipRareness